 CredentialsRequest custom resources that are added by the new release image.

-Log in to the OpenShift Container Platform CLI as a user with the
+oc on the cluster as a user with the

 CloudCredential resource to add an